Omar2Malas/Omar2Malas/README.md

 # 👋 Hello, I'm Omar Malas

-I am a **Master’s student in Distributed Systems and Data Science**, currently focused on building strong foundations in data analysis, machine learning, and artificial intelligence.
+I am a **Master’s student in Distributed Systems and Data Science**, currently focused on building strong foundations in artificial intelligence and LLM's.

 On this GitHub, I share projects related to:
 - 🤖 Machine learning models